edgedb/edgedb/docs/guides/tutorials/cloudflare_workers.rst

 .. note:: tlsSecurity

-    The :code:`tlsSecurity` option is set to :code:`insecure` to allow connections to a local EdgeDB instance.
+    The :code:`tlsSecurity` option is set to :code:`insecure` to allow connections to a local Gel instance.
 This lets you test your Cloudflare Worker locally. **Don't use this option in production.**

-**Client Setup with EdgeDB Cloud**
+**Client Setup with Gel Cloud**

-If you're using EdgeDB Cloud, you can instead use the following code to set up the client:
+If you're using Gel Cloud, you can instead use the following code to set up the client:

 .. code-block:: typescript